 The conversion from collagen to gelatin begins to occur when the meat reaches 160 degrees Fahrenheit.
 The collagen melts more quickly when it reaches this sweet spot, continuing on this trajectory until the 180-degree mark.
 The muscle fibers will begin to loosen, so even though the meat itself is dry, the gelatin has more room to spread out.

-How To Cook Pork Shoulder to 195 Degrees
+How To Cook Pork Butt to 195 Degrees

 When you’re ready to start cooking, preheat your grill or smoker.
 Set a gas grill to medium-low, build a low charcoal fire, or set your pellet grill to 225 degrees Fahrenheit.

 We prefer using a pellet grill for pulled pork because the wood pellets impart a wonderful smoke flavor.
 Alternatively, you can toss a handful of wood chips on a charcoal fire.
 It’s also possible to use wood chips on a gas grill by using the foil pouch method.

 Place the pork on the grill rack, fat side up.
 If you’re using a meat temperature probe, now is the time to insert it into the thickest portion of the pork butt.
 Don’t allow the tip of the probe to touch the bone, or you won’t get an accurate readout.
 Close the lid of the grill and allow the pork to cook for about 2 hours per pound.

 At the 160-degree mark, the temperature will stop rising for several hours.
 This dreaded phenomenon is known as “the stall” in pitmaster’s circles.
 Although it’s annoying, the stall is an expected part of the process.
 You have two choices: Either wait it out, or employ the “Texas crutch” to speed the cooking process.